elvis77-op/Verifiable_SSH/README.md

 - Linux environment (this project has worked successfully with Ubuntu 22.04 LTS)

 ## Deployment
-Note: Please operate step 1- in a fully trusted environment
+Note: Please operate step 1 and 2 in a fully trusted environment

 1. Clone the repository:
 ```bash